Kaledia/SQL-Project_COVID19/README.md

 # SQL-Project_COVID19
 A project of Data Manipulation with SQL
-Thanks for ALex The Analyst
+Thanks to ALex The Analyst

 This project involved using SQL to perform the below manipulations of COVID19 data:
 - importing and sorting of data